rajsaamjulia/CreativeCoding/personalProject/script/README.md

 https://snorpey.github.io/jpg-glitch/ - an online image editor that glitches JPG-s http://getnarrative.com/ , GoPro - captures more objectively than the brain https://en.wikipedia.org/wiki/Censorship_of_images_in_the_Soviet_Union - this is the inverse, by modifying the image they are changing the memory of the audience.

+***

+OPEN QUESTIONS

+How much control does the user have?
+How many options?
+Examples: sad filter.
+Or is every change set (random filter, etc)?
+Noise options: add glitch, dots, lose some colours, etc.
+Should it include text at all?
+Can the user enter just date/time, or free text to add (e.g. piece of conversation at the same time)?
+Can it sometimes destroy the image (forget), cancel parts?
+Should the change just happen instantly or gradually get stronger?